Updated: April 2025

 The Status of the Energy Transition in Australia

-Australia possesses the second-largest potential for solar power out of all the countries in the world, with the third-lowest cost for solar power investment.
-Currently, 5.8 GW of solar power is generated throughout Australia, equivalent to approximately 18-million solar photovoltaic (PV) panels.
-Plus there is significant potential for the development of large-scale solar energy projects, thanks to the wide open spaces abundant throughout the country and long periods of strong sunshine throughout the year.
+Australia possesses the thirty third-largest potential for solar power out of all the countries in the world.
+There is significant potential for the development of large-scale solar energy projects, thanks to the wide open spaces abundant throughout the country and long periods of strong sunshine throughout the year.
 The country’s open coastlines also provide some of the best wind resources globally.

-Between 2010 and 2020, the percentage of total electricity generation from renewables jumped from 9.3% in 2010 to 25.6% in 2020, which then rose again to 29% in 2021.
+In 2023 renewable sources made up 35% of Australia’s total electricity generation, up 3 percent on the share in 2022.
 Most of this renewable energy was generated by wind and solar, with a small portion attributed to bioenergy.
 Power generated by hydroelectric plants also played a role.
+5.9 GW of renewable capacity was added in 2023 with 3.1 GW from rooftop solar..

 Check out real-time data on OpenNEM where you can see different data sets like Renewable Energy Production Vs Fossil Fuels.

-By installing solar on the roof of your home or organisation you are having a very real impact on the decarbonisation of the grid.
+By installing solar on the roof of your home or workplace you are having a very real impact on the decarbonisation of the grid.

 Learn more in Why Solar Panels Are A Top Renewable Energy Source